 Solution 2.
 Repair Your System Files

-If there are any corrupted system files, you may encounter the error.
+If there are any corrupted system files, you may encounter the “Chkdsk access denied as you do not have sufficient privileges” error in the elevated Command Prompt window.
 For that, you can run System File Checker to repair the corrupted files.
 Here’s a quick guide for you.

 Step 1.
 Boot your computer into Safe Mode.